 A: Visit the American Camp Association parent website.
 The site has some great information and resources for families that will help you get your kids ready for any summer camp, including Camp Hobe’.
 Scroll down the page to “The Camp Resource for Families”

 A: Contact our office at 801-631-2742 or on the form below.
 We are always happy to help.

-Q: What should my kids bring to camp with them?
+Q: What should my kids bring to summer camp with them?

 A: Your post-registration information will include a general list of things that they should bring, as well as things that they should not bring.
 Please, please, please put their names on everything.